 Prevention is better than a cure…

-It's important to keep in mind that copyright laws can vary depending on the country, and what may be considered copyrighted in one country may not be considered copyrighted in another.
-YouTube's copyright system is also not perfect, and you may receive a notice in error.
-If you believe that your use of copyrighted material falls under the doctrine of "fair use," you may be able to dispute the notice and keep your video on the site.
+Don't forget that copyright laws can vary depending on the country, and what may be considered copyrighted in one country may not be considered copyrighted in another.
+YouTube's copyright system is also not perfect, and you may receive a notice in error (which happens all the time) If you believe that your use of copyrighted material falls under the doctrine of "fair use," you may be able to dispute the notice and keep your video on the site.
+Sadly this is a hit-and-miss process as YouTube usually just removes the content to be safe.

 To avoid copyright issues on YouTube, it's best to use music that you have the rights to use, such as music that you have created yourself or music that is in the public domain.
 You can also purchase licenses for music from online libraries and use them in your videos.
 Additionally, many popular songs can be found on YouTube's Audio Library, with pre-approved usage.
 So there’s no need to deal with any license drama.
-Plus there are always places like Pixaby and Chosic, just make sure you download the licenses to upload to YouTube if any issues arise.
+Plus there are always places like Pixabay and Chosic, just make sure you download the license/certificates to upload to YouTube if any issues arise.
+You can find out how to upload and use licenses and certificates here.